I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 If you experience adverse reactions, stop using them and consult with a dermatologist or healthcare provider.

-Look for ones that contain natural sources derived from nuts or seed oils high in essential fatty acids, like:
+Even if the label doesn’t mention fatty acids, read the ingredients.
+Look for natural sources from nuts or seed oils high in essential fatty acids, like:

 A good example is CFF Moisture Plus.
 It contains a high percentage of linoleic and oleic acid fatty acids derived from: